Networking Diagnosis (TCP/IP Stack)

 10.0.0.87 dev enp57s0f1 FAILED

 This output indicates there is a resolution issue with ARP.
 This could happen for a variety of reasons.
-For example, let's say that your networking team just replaced the gateway router (which is your server's default gateway).
+For example, the networking team just replaced the gateway router (which is your server's default gateway).
 The MAC address may have changed as well since MAC addresses are hardware addresses that are assigned at the factory.

 Layer 1: The physical layer

-We often take the physical layer for granted ("is the Ethernet cable plugged in?"), but we can easily troubleshoot physical layer problems from the Linux command line.
+("is the Ethernet cable plugged in?")
+We can easily troubleshoot physical layer problems from the Linux command line.

-Let's start with the most asked question: Is our physical interface up?
-For this we will be using the ip command.
+Start with the most asked question: Is the physical interface up?
+For this, use the ip command.

 ip link show command tells us: